Video Filters and Color Adjustment Tools

 Apply Auto saturation, Auto contrast, or Auto white balance correction.
 Try the Magic Enhance option to automatically enrich the colors.
 Adjust the brightness, contrast, saturation, hue, and many other visual parameters manually by moving the corresponding sliders.

-How to Put a Filter on a Video with Movavi Video Editor
+How to Put a Filter on a Video with Movavi Video Editor Plus

 Add Your Video File